Paul-Philip/devops-tutorial/README.md

   * Set `Kind` to `secret text` and add the paste the copied token into the `secret` input field.
   * Add any name and description of your liking.

+When ever we make any configuration changes we should make a habit out of going to `/restart` to make sure all our changes have been made to the jenkins server.

 ## Cleaning up after us